aorith/dotfiles/README.md

 # ~/.dotfiles

 Public part of my personal and opinionated dotfiles.
+Most of them are being ported to Nix.